Gabo-araya/sgsi_ext/Readme.md

 ### Devcontainer configuration

+#### User and Group IDs
+Development containers created by `quickstart.sh` automatically use the host username, UID and GID to avoid permission and ownership issues when developing.

+At build time, quickstart defines the `WHO`, `HOST_UID` and `HOST_GID` variables that are fed to docker-compose.dev.yml and Dockerfile.
+If you want to build images manually, remember to set those variables.
+When not defined, the following values are used:

+* `WHO`: magnet
+* `HOST_UID`: 2640
+* `HOST_GID`: 2640

+Production images do not have those variables defined at docker-compose.prod.yml and will use the default values.

 #### Shared configuration

 The configuration files in your computer stored in `~/.local/share/magnet-django-devcontainer` are shared to all django devcontainers.
 This stores zsh and ipython histories, and other customizations.